SupraCoNeX/orca/README.md

 | `tprc_echo` | Also echo the commands `set_rates`, `set_power`, `set_rates_power` and `set_probe`, analogous to the other commands.
 This is disabled by default due to possible performance issues caused by echoing these typically frequently used commands. |

 ### Monitoring information format
-Once the monitoring tasks have been triggered as mentioned above, the trace lines are printed to the corresponding `api_event` endpoint.
+Once the monitoring modes have been triggered as mentioned above, the trace lines are printed to the corresponding `api_event` endpoint.
 Format of these lines is as follows:

 #### Format of trace for `txs` information
 ```